h7b/h7b-dendron-netlify/vault/notes.tutorial.finance.derivatives.md

 ## Introduction

-Equity, fixed- income, currency, and commodity markets are facilities for trading the basic assets of an economy.
+Equity, fixed-income, currency, and commodity markets are facilities for trading the basic assets of an economy.
 - Equity and fixed- income securities are claims on the assets of a company.
 - Currencies are the monetary units issued by a government or central bank.
 - Commodities are natural resources, such as oil or gold.